seunboy1/Kafka_projects/Stock_market/README.md

   - EC2: A web service that provides secure, resizable compute capacity in the cloud.
 - Apache Kafka: A distributed streaming platform used for building real-time data pipelines and streaming applications.

+# Getting Started

+To get started with the project:

+1. **Set up Kafka**: Follow the steps documented in kafka_command.txt:

+2. **Create S3 bucket**: Create another window and activate your conda environment.
+Start the Prefect API server locally with

+    ```bash
+    prefect server start
+    ```